triflesoft/django-application-talos/README.md

 Talos provides data required for multipoint master-master application level replication (see AbstractReplicatableModel), but does not include any actual algorithms.

 Talos tries to be culture-agnostic, thus Principal field has brief and full names, not first and last ones.
 It is recommended to create separate UserProfile model customized for actual project needs.
 For instance some projects may need to store not only given and family names, but also patronymics, matronymics or mononyms.
-Unlike django.contrib.auth Talos does not enforce and cultural favors.
+Unlike django.contrib.auth Talos does not enforce any cultural favors.

 Some of improvements include:
   * Per model and per object permissions.